LaLaurie Mansion

 👻

 The LaLaurie Mansion stands at 1140 Royal Street in New Orleans' French Quarter, a neoclassical townhouse whose elegant facade conceals one of America's most horrifying histories.
-Behind these walls, Madame Delphine LaLaurie—a wealthy socialite who hosted the city's most lavish parties—committed unspeakable acts of torture against enslaved people, crimes that came to light in a fire that would shock the nation and create one of the most persistently haunted locations in the South.
+Behind these walls, Madame Delphine LaLaurie -- a wealthy socialite who hosted the city's most lavish parties -- committed unspeakable acts of torture against enslaved people, crimes that came to light in a fire that would shock the nation.

 Madame LaLaurie moved into the mansion in 1832 with her third husband, Dr. Leonard Louis Nicolas LaLaurie.
 To New Orleans society, she appeared the picture of refinement and grace.
-But rumors of cruelty had followed her for years—she had been investigated for mistreatment of enslaved people as early as 1828 and had been forced to sell several of them following the inquiry.
-What her neighbors did not know was that the worst horrors were yet to come.
+But rumors of cruelty had followed her for years -- she'd been investigated for mistreatment of enslaved people as early as 1828 and had been forced to sell several of them following the inquiry.
+What her neighbors didn't know was that the worst horrors were yet to come.

 On April 10, 1834, a fire broke out in the mansion's kitchen.
-The blaze had been deliberately set by a 70-year-old enslaved woman who was chained to the stove—she preferred death to enduring another punishment at the hands of her mistress.
-When first responders arrived and sought to enter the building to fight the fire, they were rejected by the LaLauries "in a gross and insulting manner," according to the New Orleans Bee.
+The blaze had been deliberately set by a 70-year-old enslaved woman who was chained to the stove -- she preferred death to enduring another punishment.
+When first responders arrived and tried to enter the building, they were rejected by the LaLauries "in a gross and insulting manner," according to the New Orleans Bee.

 The mansion was rebuilt after 1838 by Pierre Trastour, assuming the appearance it bears today.
-But the trauma of what occurred within these walls has never dissipated.
-As the building changed hands over nearly two centuries, those who ventured inside have reported chilling paranormal encounters.
+But the trauma of what occurred within these walls has never faded.
+As the building changed hands over nearly two centuries, those who ventured inside have reported chilling encounters.
 Tortured shrieks and moans echo through empty rooms.
-The smell of burning flesh permeates the air without source.
-The dragging of chains can be heard in the darkness.
+The smell of burning flesh fills the air without any source.
+The sound of chains being dragged can be heard in the darkness.

 The mansion has attracted fascination from the famous and infamous alike.
 Actor Nicolas Cage briefly owned the property before losing it to foreclosure in 2009.
-The third season of American Horror Story drew directly from the mansion's dark history.
-Ghost tours pause outside its gates while guides recount the horrors within—though the building remains a private residence, and no tours are permitted inside.
+The third season of American Horror Story drew directly from the mansion's history.
+Ghost tours pause outside its gates while guides recount the horrors within -- though the building remains a private residence, and no tours are permitted inside.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.